-5. Add the following lines within additionalValues inside of spec in the Astra Control Center CR:
+5. Add the following lines within additional Values inside of spec in the Astra Control Center CR:

+'''

-''' additionalValues:
+additionalValues:

 nautilus:

 startupProbe:

 periodSeconds: 30

 failureThreshold: 600

-keycloak-operator:

-livenessProbe:

-initialDelaySeconds: 180

-readinessProbe:

-initialDelaySeconds: 180 '''
+'''

 - 6. Save and exit the file editor.
 The changes will be applied and the upgrade will begin. - 7.
 (Optional) Verify that the pods terminate and become available again: